cpm-cmake/CPM.cmake/README.md

 If set, CPM use additional directory level in cache to improve readability of packages names in IDEs like CLion.
 It changes cache structure, so all dependencies are downloaded again.
 There is no problem to mix both structures in one cache directory but then there may be 2 copies of some dependencies.
 This can also be set as an environmental variable.

+### CPM_CHECK_CACHE_CHECKSUM

+Enable validation of the checksum for a cache directory if a command to checksum the directory is provided.
+The validation is performed to a supplied checksum if provided, otherwise the checksum detected when downloading the dependency.

+If `GIT_TAG` is set, `git-status` will check the status, checksum command is not required.

+If the check fails, an existing directory will be deleted and downloaded again.

 ## Local package override